OnlineVPO: Align Video Diffusion Model with Online Video-Centric Preference Optimization: Experiment

+\textbf{User Study.} We collected 100 commonly used prompts from ~\cite{opensora,videocrafter1,videocrafter2} and then conducted a two-alternative forced choice (2AFC) test with ten volunteers given pairs of videos that were randomly sampled from the candidates of the corresponding VDMs.
+Each volunteer was asked to select the preferred video.
+Fig.\ref{fig:user} summarizes the preference rates of OnlineVPO compared to other methods.
+The results demonstrate that our approach consistently outperforms competing methods under human subjective evaluation.

-\textbf{Visualization}.
-We showcase some visual comparison results between ours and other methods in Figure \ref{fig:vis}.
+\textbf{Visualization.} We showcase some visual comparison results between ours and other methods based on OpenSora in Fig.\ref{fig:vis}.
+Since VideoDPO only releases the code for VideoCrafter v2, to facilitate the understanding of the superiority of our method over the naive DPO scheme, we directly applied the DPO to OpenSora and termed it as \textit{Diffusion-DPO}.
 It can be observed that the videos generated by our model are more stable and less susceptible to temporal collapse.
-For instance, in the first example, both the original OpenSora and Diffusion-DPO exhibit character collapse in the second frame, with the distorted and broken face.
-InstructVideo shows some better results but still gets some blurred frames.
-For example, the blurry face in the second frame and the fox's limbs exhibit varying degrees of distortion in the third frame.
-In contrast, our results possess higher image quality, greater clarity, a more temporal consistency on the overall structure through the whole frames, and stronger comprehensive performance.
+For instance, in the first example, the fox generated by both the original OpenSora and Diffusion-DPO exhibits collapse, resulting in distorted and broken facial features.
+InstructVideo shows some better results, but still suffers from blurred frames, such as the blurry face and distorted limbs of the fox.
+In contrast, our results achieve higher image quality, greater clarity, and improved temporal consistency across the entire sequence.